 Organizing data as part of the implementation of DataOps using IBM Cloud Pak for Data

-In this series, we will be concentrating on the data governance portion within the Organize step (Step 2 in the DataOps Ecosystem image above) of the DataOps process.
+In this series, we will be concentrating on the data governance and data virtualization portion within the Organize step (Step 2 in the DataOps Ecosystem image above) of the DataOps process.
 This case study makes use of synthetic patient healthcare data created using Synthea and creates a technology pipeline that organizes and manages healthcare data in an enterprise setting.
 The following products will be employed in this case study:

 - IBM Cloud Pak for Data